oracle/bpftune/FEATURE_PLAN.md

    This assumes any customizations for namespace config of tunables on container bringup will stop us auto-tuning; this may need to be revisited in the future.
+ - configurable learning rate: learning can be specified to bpftune via the "-r" parameter; this ranges from 0-4.
+The learning rate values relate to when changes are made; i.e. within a specific % of a limit, we increase the limit by the same %; so
+	- learning rate 0: within 1% of a limit, increase it by 1%
+	- learning rate 1: within 3% of a limit, increase it by 3%
+	- learning rate 2: withing 6% of a limit, increase it by 6%
+	- learning rate 3: within 12% of a limit, increase it by 12%
+	- learning rate 4: within 25% of a limit, increase it by 25%
+   There is an inherent tradeoff in learning rate selection; a higher rate will make larger changes less frequently, while a lower rate will make smaller changes more frequently, but only if limits are closely approached.

 ### sysctl tuner
  - add support for dynamically disabling relevant tuner if tunables change via sysctl tuner (tested)